 Ozark is a very small city located in the state of Arkansas.
 With a population of 3,590 people and two constituent neighborhoods, Ozark is the 86th largest community in Arkansas.

 The people who call Ozark home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ozark residents report their race to be White, followed by Asian.
-Important ancestries of people in Ozark include Irish, German, Norwegian, and Italian.
+Important ancestries of people in Ozark include Irish, German, Norwegian, and European.

 The most common language spoken in Ozark is English.
 Other important languages spoken here include Spanish and African languages.